ros-navigation/docs.nav2.org/migration/Jazzy.rst

 - ``GetPoseFromPath``: An action to get a particular pose from an input path.
 - ``RemoveInCollisionGoals``: An action to remove waypoints that have a cost higher than a threshold.
+- ``IsStopped``: A condition to check if the robot is stopped for a certain duration.

 New RViz Tool for Costmap Cost Cell Inspection
 **********************************************